Clevedon School - Clevedon kids living and learning with PRIDE

 Standardised assessments

-Standardised assessments are used as a part of the whole school assessment policy in an effort to gain as much information as possible about the student as a learner and about the programmes of learning.
+Standardised assessments are used as a part of the whole school assessment practice in an effort to gain as much information as possible about the student as a learner and about the programmes of learning.

 The types of assessment used in the school are many and varied and go towards making up the whole picture of learning.